 Different styles of stroke have given poetic names such as ‘playful butterfly’; ‘dewdrop’; ‘leaping dragon’ and ‘milling waves’.
 Types of calligraphic stroke have different qualities; they are categorized as bone; flesh; muscle and blood.
 Blood is the wetness or dryness of the stroke, bone the structural layout; flesh the weight (thickness) of the stroke.
 A person's personality is said to be evident from their calligraphy.
 Although calligraphy has only eight basic strokes there are many options in terms of weight, strength and layout of each character.
 The work of master calligraphers is often copied as a tribute to the original artist.
 The finest examples of calligraphy are inscribed on stone (called steles ➚) so that students can take away their own rubbing of the stone with wax over paper.
 For example there are an appropriately large number of steles at Confucius' birthplace at Qufu.
 The Classics of Chinese literature were inscribed in 175CE near the capital Luoyang for students to copy; 200,000 characters were engraved on fifty huge stones, a process that took eight years to complete.

 Wang Xizhi is considered the sage of calligraphy.
 He developed the flowing grass script in contrast to the solid square official script.
 His calligraphy has been described as “light as a floating cloud; vigorous as a startled dragon”.
 He lived at the time of Period of Disunity when the Eastern Jin dynasty tried and failed to keep hold of power in northern China.
-Wang Xizhi was reputedly taught by a woman and he kept a flock of geese which may have influenced his style.
+This was the time that the production of paper had become widespread and of good quality.
+Wang Xizhi was taught by Lady Wei (卫铄 Wèi shuò) and he kept a flock of geese which may have influenced his style.
+Wang gave up a career as an official to study only calligraphy, learning from all the acknowledged masters of the time.
 It is said that he practiced so long and ardently that he turned a pond black with the ink he discarded.

 His work has been copied and re-copied down the centuries as it was as close to perfection that could be achieved.
 His style is called ‘xing shu’ 行書 or ‘moving writing’ which has a flowing style.
 Copies were usually made by taking rubbings of the calligraphy engraved in stone.
-His work is still very highly prized.
+Although his son Wang Xianzhi 王献之 was as great (if not greater) calligrapher by the time of the Tang dynasty Wang Xixhi reputation was fixed in history.
+His work is still very highly prized with prices in the tens of millions for copies with sound provenance.

-His most famous work ‘Preface to poems composed at the Orchid Pavilion’ is about a party for 42 guests at Lan Ting (兰亭) near Shaoxing, Zhejiang.
+His most famous work ‘Preface to poems composed at the Orchid Pavilion’ 兰亭集序 Lán tíng jí xù is about a party for 42 guests at Lan Ting (兰亭) near Shaoxing, Zhejiang.
 Each had a drinking cup that was set upon the waters, when the cup stopped moving its owner had to compose a poem.
 There is a similar story attached to the Xishang Pavilion ➚ at the Forbidden City where a water channel was fashioned to float the cups along.

 There are over a dozen recognized styles of calligraphy that have been used in the last few thousand years.
 The dà zhuàn 大篆 (large seal) is the ancient form of characters attributed to the Yellow Emperor 4,000 years ago.
 The Qin Emperor introduced the xiǎo zhuàn 小篆 (small seal) as the standard for the empire.
 The reform was brought in by his chief minister Li Si ➚.
 The characters on seals (or chops) use the zhuàn shū 篆书 ➚ script to this day.
 The clerical script lì shū 隶书 evolved from the earlier rectilinear forms of script to become the official script of record in the Han dynasty.
 It is the most complex script to master and the first to develop after the brush was used for writing.
 From this script the Japanese derived their kanji ➚ characters.